Thingvellir

 Thingvellir in Game of Thrones

 Iceland has been the chosen filming location of any number of films and TV series, and Game of Thrones is one of the best-known.
-The HBO series chose the Thingvellir National Park as the setting for its fourth season.
+The HBO series chose Thingvellir National Park as the setting for its fourth season.
 Fans of the Seven Kingdoms will recognise the trail that Arya Stark and the Hound travelled through the Vale of Arryn.

 Interactive exhibition